desmond05131/Restaurant-Ordering-and-Management-System/README.md

 # Restaurant-Ordering-and-Management-System

+### How to pull code (For my teammates)
+>1.
+Please make sure github desktop, git, and visual studio code already installed.
+>  2.To clone a repository, run the Git: Clone command in the Command Palette (Ctrl+Shift+P), or select the Clone Repository button in the Source Control view.
+If you clone from GitHub, VS Code prompts you to authenticate with GitHub.
+Then, select a repository from the list to clone to your machine.
+>  #To be add as collaborator

 ### How to use
 > [!WARNING]
 ROMS is only compatible with Python 3.10 and 3.11

-### How to pull code
->Please make sure github desktop, git, and visual studio code already installed.
->To clone a repository, run the Git: Clone command in the Command Palette (Ctrl+Shift+P), or select the Clone Repository button in the Source Control view.
-If you clone from GitHub, VS Code prompts you to authenticate with GitHub.
-Then, select a repository from the list to clone to your machine.
-> To be add as collaborator

 Make sure you have python environment installed.
 Run the following if it is not installed in your directory.